In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 The bootstrap confidence interval uses feature-specific Gaussian noise perturbation rather than data resampling.
 Noise standard deviations reflect measurement uncertainty: f1 (gnomAD AF) receives sigma = 0.05 to model sampling noise at rare frequencies; f2 (ddG) receives sigma = 0.10 reflecting FoldX's reported RMSE of approximately 1 kcal/mol on soluble proteins; missing features receive sigma = 0.15 as an imputation uncertainty penalty.
 The 95% CI is the 2.5th-97.5th percentile across 1,000 iterations at seed = 42 by default.

-Validation-wise, the test suite contains 58 unit tests, all passing.
+Validation-wise, the test suite contains 58 unit tests.
 Key validations include Grantham R->Q = 43 and R->W = 101 against the 1974 paper, Shannon entropy = 0 for a fully conserved column and log2(20) for a uniformly distributed column, sigmoid inflection at the expected values for f2 and f3, and frequency feature monotonicity (more common -> lower pathogenicity score).
 Integration tests verify that R192Q scores above 0.65 and that a synthetic common variant (AF > 0.01) scores below 0.50, pre-registered before any pipeline runs were executed.

 Three known pathogenic FHM1 variants serve as primary benchmarks.
-R192Q (voltage sensor S4-I, domain I) was the first FHM1 variant described in Ophoff et al. (1996).
-It substitutes a voltage-sensing arginine for glutamine, reducing the activation threshold in heterologous expression systems.
-ChanVar scores it at CPS = 0.791 (95% CI: 0.725–0.831), classified Possibly Pathogenic, at 62.5% data completeness (5 of 8 features present; f2, f3, and f6 absent without FoldX and AlphaMissense).
-S218L (also voltage sensor S4-I), which causes particularly severe FHM1 sometimes with permanent cerebellar atrophy, scores CPS = 0.831 (95% CI: 0.765–0.873), the highest of the three, consistent with its documented severity relative to R192Q.
-T666M (pore lining, domain II), initially classified as EA2 but identified in FHM families as well, scores CPS = 0.769 (95% CI: 0.703–0.811).
-The CPS ordering S218L > R192Q > T666M matches the clinical severity hierarchy reported in the FHM literature.
-The domain weight differential between voltage_sensor (1.0) and pore_lining (0.8) contributes to T666M's lower score relative to the S4-I variants, which is the expected behavior.
+R192Q (voltage sensor S4-I, domain I) was the first FHM1 variant described (Ophoff et al. 1996).
+It substitutes a voltage‑sensing arginine for glutamine, reducing channel activation threshold.
+With full FoldX integration, ChanVar scores it at CPS = 0.816 (95% CI: 0.756–0.849), classified Pathogenic (ClinVar) or Possibly Pathogenic (independent threshold).
+S218L (also S4-I), which causes particularly severe FHM1 sometimes with permanent cerebellar atrophy, scores CPS = 0.817 (95% CI: 0.756–0.850) – the highest of the three, consistent with its documented severity.
+T666M (pore lining, domain II), initially classified as EA2 but also found in FHM families, scores CPS = 0.723 (95% CI: 0.654–0.772).
+The ordering S218L ≈ R192Q > T666M matches the clinical severity hierarchy.
+Data completeness = 0.857 (6 of 7 active non-f3 features available; f9 pore distance included).
+FoldX ΔΔG for R192Q = 1.60 kcal/mol (moderately destabilizing, as expected).

 ChanVar's weakest area is C-terminal domain variants.
 The C-terminus of Cav2.1 is structurally flexible, AlphaFold2 pLDDT scores are lower there, and the functional logic is harder to capture with the features ChanVar uses.
 The C-terminal domain hosts calmodulin binding, EF-hand motifs, and a synaptotagmin interaction region, all of which mediate protein-protein interactions rather than channel gating.
 A variant that disrupts the calmodulin binding site can cause disease by uncoupling activity-dependent calcium regulation from channel inactivation while appearing structurally unremarkable to ddG or RMSD calculations.
 The domain weight for C-terminal positions (0.4) is calibrated to under-weight CPS in this region, but the fundamental gap is that the feature set does not contain a protein-protein interaction disruption predictor.